Navajo Nation Council Chamber: Description and history

-The Navajo National Council Chamber stands amid a campus of other Navajo Nation government facilities in Window Rock, on the south side of Tribal Hill Road, sited with a view of the stone arch formation that gives Window Rock its name.
+The Navajo Nation Council Chamber stands amid a campus of other Navajo Nation government facilities in Window Rock, on the south side of Tribal Hill Road, sited with a view of the stone arch formation that gives Window Rock its name.
 It is a two-level stone structure, built out of red sandstone designed to harmonize with the surrounding sandstone formations.
 It is octagonal in shape, its design intended to evoke a monumental hogan, the traditional building form of the Navajo people.
 Ponderosa pine vigas radiate outward to stone buttresses, and heavy wooden timbers serve as lintels and trim.
 The main entrance faces east (a traditional Navajo orientation), with flanking seven-foot wooden panels carved by the Navajo artist Charles Shirley.
 At the center of the structure is an octagonal clerestory level.
 The interior is a single large chamber, with steel columns supporting smaller vigas tied to the larger ones which support the roof.
 The Navajo artist Gerald Nailor, Sr. was commissioned in 1942 for a mural cycle depicting The History and Progress of the Navajo Nation, which is installed in the interior.

 The site for the building was chosen by John Collier, United States commissioner for Indian affairs, in 1933, and it was erected in 1934–35 with funding from the Public Works Administration.
 It was designed by Mayers Murray & Phillip of New York City, a firm known for its Mission Revival architecture.